Exam limits for certification

 - The new ABS policy applies to individuals who complete their training in complex general surgical oncology (CGSO) after July 1, 2018.
 Individuals who completed their training prior to this date will continue under the ABS' previous policies.

-- Individuals will have no more than 7 academic years (July 1-June 30) following completion of training in CGSO to achieve certification in that specialtyi.e., pass both the written Qualifying Examination (QE) and oral Certifying Examination (CE) required for certification.
+- Individuals will have no more than 7 academic years (July 1-June 30) following completion of training in CGSO to achieve certificationi.e., pass both the written Qualifying Examination (QE) and oral Certifying Examination (CE) required for certification.

 - The 7-year period starts immediately upon completion of training, not when an individual's application is approved.
 If individuals delay in applying for certification, they will lose opportunities to take and pass the QE, the first exam in the certification process.

-- Up to 4 opportunities in 4 consecutive years will be given to pass the QE, providing the individual applies for certification immediately after training.
+- Following training, applicants will have a maximum of 4 opportunities in 4 consecutive years to take and pass the QE, providing the individual applies for certification immediately after training.
 If a candidate decides not to take the exam in a given year, it is a lost opportunity as the four-year limit is absolute.
 After four years, if the QE is not passed, the individual is no longer admissible to the certification process.

-- Up to 3 opportunities in 3 consecutive years will be given to pass the CE, immediately following successful completion of the QE.
+- Candidates will have up to 3 opportunities in 3 consecutive years to pass the CE, immediately following successful completion of the QE.
 Candidates will only be permitted one exam opportunity per year.
 If a candidate decides not to take the exam in a given year, it is a lost opportunity as the three-year limit is absolute.
 After three years, if the CE is not passed, the individual is no longer admissible to the certification process.

 - After 7 years, if the candidate has not passed both the QE and CE, the individual is no longer eligible for certification and must pursue a readmissibility pathway to regain admissibility.
 Please contact the exam coordinator to discuss the options that are available.